Out-of-focus holography at the Effelsberg telescope: Software

 \subsection{Model parameters}

 The number of parameters to specify the aperture is large.
 As some of them are well determined by the telescope geometry and other a priori known circumstances, it is advised to keep these fixed.
-This applies to: the telescope dimensions, blockage distribution, the radial offsets ($d_z$), and the observation wavelength ($\lambda$).
+This applies to: the telescope dimensions, blockage distribution, the axial offsets ($d_z$), and the observation wavelength ($\lambda$).
 The free parameters include: the Zernike circle polynomial coefficients (which describe the aperture phase distribution), the illumination-function coefficients, normalization factor, etc. Internally, these parameters are put into a vector,

 The parameter vector $\boldsymbol\theta$ is then changed in every iteration of the minimization process until the TRR objective is achieved.
-A basic flowchart for the optimization procedure is visualized in Figure \ref{fig:flowchart_pyoof}.
+A basic flowchart for the optimization procedure is visualized in \cref{fig:flowchart_pyoof}.
+In addition, the implemented version of the TRR provides bounds functionality that can be included if desired, e.g., by limiting $c_\text{dB}\in\sbr{\qty{-21}{\decibel}, \qty{-1}{\decibel}}$.